 2) Using radio astronomical receivers for molecular spectroscopic characterization in astrochemical laboratory simulations: A proof of concept (I. Tanarro, B. Alemán, P. de Vicente, and 26 co-authors).
 Astronomy & Astrophysics, 2018 Jan; 609: A15.
 Published online 2017 Dec 22.

 GACELA addresses an innovative potential to perform novel experiments on plasma physics, photochemistry and ices.
 We also address the spectroscopical characterization of a gas injected in the cell.
-A first set of experiments were done in February 2018.
-A significant number of problems related to the stability of the receivers+backends were found and solved along March and April.
-Nevertheless, in these experiments we were able to detect the lines of CH3CN in a few seconds with a very high signal to noise ratio (S/N).
-However, long integrations could not be performed.
-The lessons learned from these experiments have been crucial to improve the system and to allow the second commissioning run in May 2018 and the subsequent full-experimental phase (six runs until October 2018).
+Thus, we performed a first set of experiments in February 2018 with the detection of CH3CN in a few seconds with a very high signal-to-noise ratio (S/N).
+The whole system was further improved and we have made multiple runs in the full-experimental phase from May 2018.

 Check our posts on the GACELA setup